casper-network/docs-archive/dapp-dev-guide/getting-help.rst

 If you find issues, search the main `Casper Network repository <https://github.com/casper-network>`_ and file the issue in the related project.

+..
+Comment this out until we have a new Help Desk.

     Otherwise, use our `Jira Service Desk <https://casperlabs.atlassian.net/servicedesk>`_ for situations such as:

     * questions that are not issues
     * needing technical support
     * wanting to give feedback
     * suggesting improvements
     * participating in a bounty